 ~Conway Daily Sun, February 14th, 2019

 Conway, New Hampshire

 Founded in 1900, the mission of the Conway Public Library is to create an environment that promotes lifelong learning and community engagement.
 To meet that end the library collects and provides access to materials in print and digital form that meets the intellectual and cultural needs of the community.
 In addition to this, the library serves as a critical meeting space for programs where ideas are exchanged and relationships are built.

 The Conway Library has always been dedicated to ensuring that Mount Washington Valley history is easily accessible.
 In 1976, The Nella Braddy Henney History Room was established by Keith Henney, in honor of his late wife Nella Braddy Henney.
 As historians, they understood the importance of connecting their community to the past.
 As a result, it holds historical materials for twenty-seven towns New Hampshire and Western Oxford County, Maine.

 The library’s website describes their history room as more than a “traditional” history reading room.
-Offering a number of outreach programs, and “hands on” programs such as field trips to the Redsone Quarry, historic textiles, the role of the Mount Washington Valley in polar exploration, and so on.
-The new Community History Archive will be an exciting new addition to the other valuable online resources they have developed, such as walking and driving tours, historical signage, and an their fantastic ongoing blog (which we highly recommend following!).
+Offering a number of outreach programs, and “hands on” programs such as field trips to the Redsone Quarry, historic textiles, the role of the Mount Washington Valley in polar exploration, and so on. we highly recommend following!).

 The Community History Archives are user friendly, and easy to learn.
 We focused on making it as simple as possible, so that everyone…from students to grandparents (and everyone in between) can browse, search, view, clip and share articles, headlines, pages, and stories recorded in the pages of the community newspaper..
 Just type a search and hit “enter” or browse to a specific year, month, day or page in any (or all) publications contained in the archive.